CornellPhysicsWiki/cornellphysicswiki.github.io/input_feedback.md

 If there is anything that you would like to see on the Wiki, please let us know!
 You can email us or fill out a form in the [Input and Feedback Forms](/input_feedback/feedback_forms.html) page.

+Please let us know if there is anything that you would like to see on the Wiki.
+If you are a current student, do help us out by filling this [General Information Form](https://forms.gle/WrboCi3mHDZ8rxbY9) !

 You can also directly contribute to the Wiki!
 Please visit the [Contributing Guide](/input_feedback/contributing_guide.html) for more information.